cyberark/conjur-quickstart/README.md

 Note that the environment variables takes precedence.

-1. If you are already running the Conjur Open Source quickstart environment without telemetry, bring down the Conjur container:
+1. If you are already running the quickstart environment without telemetry, bring down the Conjur Open Source container:

    ```
    docker compose down conjur